1. I can’t see the special characters on the buttons!

 3. The keyboard shortcuts and buttons don’t seem to work properly.

 Are you using one of the supported browser versions?
 TypeIt supports the following browsers: Google Chrome, Mozilla Firefox, Safari (8 and higher), Internet Explorer (8 and higher) Microsoft Edge (except for some issues).
 Safari for iOS is supported, but subject to OS limitations like poor support for hardware keyboards.

 If you’re using a supported browser version, please report any bugs to me at the e-mail address shown on the About page.

 4. A few of the keyboard shortcuts don’t work.

 If some of the keyboard shortcuts work, but others don’t, there are two possibilities:

 As a backup mechanism, TypeIt provides a secondary keyboard shortcut in such cases.
-For example, when typing Spanish accents, the ¿ character can be typed by pressing either Ctrl + / or Ctrl + 2.
-You can use the secondary shortcut or just press the ¿ button on the toolbar, whichever you find less awkward.
+For example, when typing Spanish accents, the ¿ character can be typed by pressing either Alt + / or Alt + 2 (Ctrl+/, Ctrl+2 in IE/Edge).
+The second shortcut is meant for keyboard layouts on which the primary shortcut doesn’t work properly.

 5. How do I insert the special characters into an HTML page?